 Where possible, working in confined spaces should be avoided.
 An assessment should be made to see if entering the space is needed.
 That isnt always possible, so the next step is to create a safe system of working which all people who are entering the confined space must adhere to.
 Everybody must be trained to ensure they know what their responsibilities are, what tasks they need to carry ou,t and how to carry them out safely.

 Supervision to Manage Risk

 A supervisor should be put into place to oversee and manage the entire operation.
 Their responsibilities include:

 - Ensuring workers are suitable for the role.
 This not only means that they have the necessary skills and training but also includes whether theyre medically fit.
 Factors such as their physical build, propensity to suffer from claustrophobia and general fitness levels should also be looked at.

 - Making sure that the entrance is large enough for all workers and equipment to pass through safely.

 - Testing and monitoring air quality.

 - Making available specialist tools and lighting and or breathing gear, if needed.

 Communication systems also need to be set up so that communication can be carried out between those working in the confined space and those outside of it as well as how communication between the company and the emergency services is going to work.
 Time will also be a considerable factor when it comes to evacuating an area or initiating a rescue.

-There is so much more contained within the Confined Spaces Regulations 1997 than can be covered here but it is important to read through the legislation carefully where work in confined spaces is necessary.
+There is so much more contained within the Confined Spaces Regulations 1997 than can be covered here.
+It is important to have appropriate training and certification where work in confined spaces is necessary.
 Your life and that of others could depend on it.